 Keeper Security, Inc. (KSI) is passionate about protecting its customer's information and infrastructure with Keeper desktop and mobile security software.
 Millions of consumers and businesses trust Keeper to secure and access remote systems, passwords and private information.
 Keeper's software is constantly improved and updated to provide our customers with the latest in technology and protection.
 This page provides an overview of Keeper's security architecture and encryption methodologies.

-Keeper provides Enterprise packages that are made up of several core components including:
+The Docker container is made up of several core components including:

 - Apache Guacamole web application software

 - Apache Guacamole "guacd" protocol service